kikofernandez/otp/system/doc/reference_manual/documentation.md

     the user to `add/3`.
 In the second example there will be an addition check done by the compiler that `One` and `Two` are variable names in the `-spec` of the function.
+- `exported` - A [boolean/0][] signifying if the entry is `exported` or not.
+For any `-type` attribute this value is automatically set by the compiler to show if the type was exported or not.

+[boolean/0]: seetype/erts:erlang#boolean

 ### Doc slogans